-Mary Depew was an associate professor in the Department of Classics, and taught at the University of Iowa from 1990 to 2015.
-She taught courses in the Classical and Hellenistic periods, Greek religion and society, and Greek literature.
+Mary Depew is an associate professor emerita in the Department of Classics, having taught at the University of Iowa from 1990 to 2015.
 Her research interests include Hellenistic poetry, Greek poetry, and Greek religion.

-Helena Dettmer is an emeritus professor of Classics.
-She was a faculty member at The University of Iowa from 1976 to 2021.
+Helena Dettmer is a professor emerita of Classics and was a faculty member at The University of Iowa from 1976 to 2021.
 She received a B.A. from Indiana University and a Ph.D. from the University of Michigan.
-Her publications include two books, Horace: A Study in Structure and Love by the Numbers: Form and Meaning in the Poetry of Catullus.
+Her areas of interest are Latin poetry and poetry books.

-Paul Dilley is Associate Professor of Ancient Mediterranean Religions, with a joint appointment in the departments of Classics and Religious Studies, where he is Director of Graduate Studies.
+Paul Dilley is an Associate Professor of Ancient Mediterranean Religions in the departments of Classics and Religious Studies.
 He specializes in the religions of Late Antiquity, particularly early Christianity, with an approach that integrates cultural history, philology, and the digital humanities.

 John Finamore is a professor emeritus of Classics at The University of Iowa, where he taught from 1983 to 2022.
 He was chair from 2002-2007 and 2012-2018.
 He teaches courses in Greek and Roman Philosophy, Word Power, Greek, and Latin.

-Peter Green, Dougherty Centennial Professor Emeritus of Classics at the University of Texas at Austin, followed his wife Carin here in 1997, and is now an adjunct professor and the Editor of Syllecta Classica.
+Peter Green, Dougherty Centennial Professor Emeritus of Classics at the University of Texas at Austin.
 His main classical interests are in Greek history and literature (Hellenistic in particular), and Roman elegy and satire.